scilus/nf-neuro/CONTRIBUTING.md

 # Contributing

-Open contributions are closed for now, `nf-neuro` is still being internally developed.
-We'll get in touch with the community through [Neurostar](https://neurostars.org/tag/nf-neuro-dev) (tag incoming) when we get there !
-See you then 🚀
+You are welcome to contribute to **nf-neuro**.
+Use the provided **templates** to format your Issues and Pull Requests, badly formatted ones will be closed without notice.
+We are working on setupping a **neurostar community**, look for the [nf-neuro](https://neurostars.org/tag/nf-neuro) tag coming soon !
+See you 🚀